joswayski/Lightsail-Setup-Custom-Domain-SSL/README.md

 > I personally use [Google Domains](https://domains.google.com/registrar/) to buy my domains but if you prefer to stay in the ecosystem, Amazon has their own solution called [Route53](https://aws.amazon.com/route53/)

+> I will be using `opensourceme.app` for the rest of this tutorial as I have this one for testing

 Click `create` and add two `A` records

 The first one should be `@` in the first box on the left and `Resolves to` should be the static IP address we created a few steps ago